Headless Empress

 🇫🇷Martinique

-Remember Marie-Joseph Rose Tasher de la Pagerie, the borderline aristocrat born and raised in Martinique who rose from relative obscurity to rule the French Empire in the early 1800’s alongside her husband, Napoleon?
-(If you don’t, read this.)
-Empress Josephine, as she became known, was generally popular among her subjects.
-Kind and generous are two words commonly used to describe her, and certainly she must’ve picked up some sympathy points from the public for the way Napoleon dumped her after 14 years of marriage in favor of a younger princess that could bear him an heir.
+Empress Josephine was generally popular among her subjects.
+Kind and generous are two words commonly used to describe her.
+No doubt she earned sympathy points for the way Napoleon dumped her after 14 years of marriage in favor of a younger princess.

 Why, then, is this statue of the celebrated Empress stained with red paint symbolizing blood and missing its head?